 Author Summary

 Populations naturally fluctuate over time, and the rules governing these fluctuations are a result of both internal (density dependent) and external (environmental) processes.
 Pinpointing when state changes occur in naturally fluctuating populations is difficult because environmental change can manifest in changes to the internal rules governing the process.
 In this manuscript, we develop a novel break-point analysis tool for population time series data.
-The tool uses the Ricker model, a simple, density dependant population model, as the data-generating process for a dynamic regime, iterates through all break point combinations, and uses information-theoretic decision tools (i.e. Akaike's Information Criteron) to determine best fits.
+The tool uses a simple, density dependent population model, as the data-generating process for a dynamic regime, iterates through all break point combinations, and uses information-theoretic decision tools (i.e. Akaike's Information Criteron) to determine best fits.
 In this manuscript we develop the tool, simulate data under a variety of conditions to demonstrate the tool, and apply the tool to two case studies: overwintering populations of monarch butterflies and invasions of multicolored Asian ladybeetle.
 We find that the tool is able to identify state changes in the dynamics of both these species that correspond to known environmental change events.

 Introduction